 Current liabilities include amounts payable to suppliers for goods and services, accrued payroll and related liabilities, the current portion of Certificate of Participation (COP) debt, deposits held for others and unearned revenue.
 Current liabilities can fluctuate from year to year depending on the timeliness of vendor invoices and resulting vendor payments, especially in the area of capital assets and improvements.

-The increase in current liabilities from FY 2020 to FY 2021 stems in part from an increase in accounts payable of approximately \$3,200,000 related to a building 12 remodel that changed the space into administrative offices, along with challenges encountered in processing payables in the new ctcLink system.
+The increase in current liabilities from FY 2021 to FY 2022 stems in part from an increase in accounts payable and accrued liabilities of approximately \$322,000 related purchases done late in the year.